jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![Week 3 Graphic](assets/advent-2020-3/logo.jpg)

-So [week 2](https://jdunkerley.co.uk/2020/12/05/alteryxing-the-advent-of-code-2020-week-1/) and [week 2](https://jdunkerley.co.uk/2020/12/13/alteryxing-the-advent-of-code-2020-week-2/) were both possible in BaseA Alteryx, although getting harder as the puzzles progress.
+So [week 1](https://jdunkerley.co.uk/2020/12/05/alteryxing-the-advent-of-code-2020-week-1/) and [week 2](https://jdunkerley.co.uk/2020/12/13/alteryxing-the-advent-of-code-2020-week-2/) were both possible in BaseA Alteryx, although getting harder as the puzzles progress.
 Week 3 was the first time I needed to go beyond BaseA to find a solution for a couple of the parts (though in at least one case the community found a BaseA solution).

 As with a couple of years ago, doing the Advent of Code, inspired me to do more work on the [Abacus](https://github.com/jdunkerley/AlteryxFormulaAddOns) library.
-This time I added four functions allowing for 64-bit integer based arithmetic.
+This time I added four functions allowing for 64-bit integer-based arithmetic.
 The numbers need to be passed as strings and are returned as strings.
 The new functions are:

 - `Int64Add(a,b,c...)` - sums all the inputs
 - `Int64Mult(a,b,c...)` - products all the inputs